Learning Center — Water Quality

 For a concrete hardness number — and a more complete picture of your water — a test strip is the right next step.
 Quality strips can test for hardness, chlorine, iron, nitrates, pH, and alkalinity in a single dip, giving you real data to work with.

 EcoPure will send you a free test strip so you can do this from home.
 Fill a glass with cold water from your bathroom sink (not from a running tap, which can skew results), dip the strip for a few seconds, then compare the color change against the included chart.
-Results are measured in grains per gallon (gpg) — the standard used to size the right water softener for your home.
+Results are measured in grains per gallon (gpg).

 Understanding Your Hardness Number